exercism/website-copy/tracks/haskell/exercises/leap/mentoring.md

 if p then q else False
 ```

   and so on.
 These can always be replaced by simpler expressions, or guards.
+(For example: The expression `if p then q else False` can and should be replaced by the equivalent expression `p && q`.)

 - Overuse of parentheses: Some change what's evaluated while others are redundant.
 This can be triggered by:
   - Not knowing the precedence rules of various operators, infixed functions and function application